 The Woodworking School

 Ready to dive in?
 Enroll in the school!
 We'll meet once a week to work through the projects you want at your own pace.
-Choose from my (ever-expanding) library of carefully designed projects, or bring your own ideas and we'll work together to expand them into a full project.
+Once you've got your feet wet with the beginner's projects, you can choose from my (ever-expanding) library of carefully designed projects, or bring your own ideas and we'll work together to expand them into a full project.

 The school meets once per week, in the evening, for three hours.
 Classes are small, with only two students at a time.
 You'll get plenty of private, one-on-one instruction as part of each three-hour class.

-During the class we'll work together on a project that you've picked.
 Every project is centered around a skill and builds on previous projects to move your woodworking adventure along at a comfortable pace.
 We'll start with cutting boards (everybody starts with a cutting board) and then move along to boxes, stools, benches, tables, cabinets ... and then whatever you can imagine.
 As we progress through the projects you'll learn how to use both power tools and hand tools (and when to use each).
-We'll cover sharpening, finishing and design.
+We'll cover sharpening, finishing, and design.
 We'll talk about the best tools to buy for your own home workshop and the style of work you want to create.
 We'll also uncover all the beauty wood has to offer, and try to humbly do good by this inspiring material.